memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.pagerank.md

     value is the weight of that outedge.
 By default, dangling nodes are given outedges according to the personalization vector (uniform if not specified).
-This must be selected to result in an irreducible transition matrix (see notes under google_matrix).
+This must be selected to result in an irreducible transition matrix.
 It may be common to have the dangling dict to be the same as the personalization dict.